devskale/python-utils/README.md

 - **uniinfer**: a unified python interface for 15+ popular inferencing providers
 - **pdf2md-skale**: A versatile PDF to Markdown converter with multiple extraction methods (pdfplumber, PyPDF2, PyMuPDF, OCR) and features like recursive processing, dry run mode, and metadata inclusion
 - **md2blank**: A markdown to blank converter that removes all PII content while preserving structure
+- **robotni**: A minimal, file-based task scheduler to run Python jobs from a web app, with async task queuing and status polling.

 ## Installation